Saintmeso/HelpDesk-Ticketing-Lab/docs/02-Active-Directory-Installation.md

 ### Overview

-After connecting to the Windows Server virtual machine, Server Manager was opened to verify that Active Directory Domain Services had not yet been installed.
+After connecting to the Windows Server virtual machine, Search for Active Directory In the windows search engine.

 This confirms that the server is in its default state before beginning the installation process.

 ### Procedure

-1. Opened **Server Manager**.
+1. Opened **Windows Server VM**.
-2. Selected **Manage**.
+2. Selected **Windows Search**.
-3. Chose **Add Roles and Features**.
+3. Look for **Active Directory**.

 ### Result

-The Add Roles and Features Wizard opened, allowing Windows Server roles and features to be installed.
+The search confirmed that Active Directory is not installed and needs to be installed and configured.

 ### Screenshot